adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/budget-and-bid-strategies.md

 Differing from the *MaxClicks*, *MaxConversions*, and *TargetCpa* bid strategies, with the *EnhancedCpc* bid strategy, Bing Ads will not actually change your stored ad group or keyword bid settings.
 You can continue to set new bids, and we will use the new values as a starting point next opportunity; however, assuming the *EnhancedCpc* bid strategy remains in place, we will continue to modify the new bid from negative 100% through positive 30%.

 The *EnhancedCpc* bid strategy is available to all advertisers worldwide.
-Note that we will only “enhance” your bids when your ads serve in the following countries: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.
+Note that we will only ?enhance? your bids when your ads serve in the following countries: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.
 When your ads serve outside of these countries, your manual bids are unaffected.

 ### <a name="targetcpa"></a>TargetCpa
 With the *TargetCpa* bid strategy, Bing Ads automatically sets your bids such that the target average CPA (cost per acquisition) is attained.